Motor Vehicle Fatalities Increase Despite Reduced Traffic on Atlanta Roads

-As Atlanta Accident Attorneys and to better serve our Georgia Personal Injury clients, The Champion Firm stays up-to-date on all new data, studies and statistics relating to motor vehicle accidents and driving safety.
+To better serve our Atlanta Personal Injury clients, The Champion Firm stays up-to-date on all new data, studies and statistics relating to motor vehicle accidents and driving safety.

 Last month, the U.S. Department of Transportation’s National Highway Traffic Safety Administration released preliminary estimates for the Fatality Analysis Reporting System (FARS) 2019 data on highway crashes.
 Overall, the numbers showed a decline in traffic fatalities, continuing the trend from 2018 and 2017.
 Read the whole report